stroncium/nodejs-procfs/api.md

 ## type StatCpuTime
-Note: amounts are in units of USER_HZ(a.k.a. ticks) which are 1/100ths of a second on most architectures, use sysconf(_SC_CLK_TCK) to obtain the right value)
+Note: amounts are in units of USER_HZ(a.k.a. ticks) which are 1/100ths of a second on most architectures, use sysconf(_SC_CLK_TCK) to obtain the right value).

 Object with properties:
  - **`guest`** integer : `guest` time spent running a virtual CPU for guest operating systems under the control of the Linux kernel, in ticks